-Are you looking for the perfect day trip from Bari?
-There are plenty of fantastic options to explore when you base yourself in this vibrant city.
-You might also want to check out my guide to the best 14 towns in Puglia.
+Are you looking for the perfect day trips from Bari?
+There are plenty of fantastic options to explore when you base yourself in this wonderful city in the Puglia region.
+This post will help you make a choice about which day trip from Bari is the best for you.

 Piazza Mercantile, Bari, Puglia